Charlotte Shoulder and Knee Injuries Attorneys

 Workers’ compensation benefits provide medical coverage and disability income for those who suffer work-related shoulder, knee, and joint injuries.
 Whether the injury happened because of an accident or occurred due to damage to the body over time, workers’ comp should pay.
 No negligence is required to make a successful workers’ comp claim, but no pain and suffering damages are available when you recover benefits from a workers’ compensation insurer.

 Employers cannot be sued for damages after a shoulder, knee, or joint injury but sometimes third parties who cause or contribute to damages may be held accountable in a civil suit.
-Determining if an accident was caused by a non-employer can be a challenge, but an experienced attorney can assist you in identifying anyone at fault for an accident that affected your shoulders, knees or joints.
+Determining if an accident was caused by a non-employee can be a challenge, but an experienced attorney can assist you in identifying anyone at fault for an accident that affected your shoulders, knees, or joints.

-Learn more about your options if your joints, shoulder or knee was damaged at work or if you otherwise suffered an injury to these body parts and need help getting benefits.
-Call Brown Moore & Associates, PLLC at 844-452-3688 or contact us online to speak with a member of our workers’ compensation legal team who can begin helping you immediately.
+Learn more about your options if your joints, shoulder, or knee were damaged at work or if you otherwise suffered an injury to these body parts and need help getting benefits.
+Call Brown Moore & Associates, PLLC at 800-948-0577 or contact us online to speak with a member of our workers’ compensation legal team who can begin helping you immediately.

 Navigating North Carolina’s various highways and roads has become much easier in recent years thanks...Read More

 If you've been injured in an accident in North Carolina, you may be facing hefty...Read More